ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 ```r
 tar_read(simple_plot)
 ```
-{{<figure src="first-load-plot-1.png" alt="Scatterplot of the mtcars dataset showing miles per gallon in function of number of cylinders.">}}
+{{<figure src="first-load-plot-1.png" alt="Scatterplot of the mtcars dataset showing miles per gallon as a function of number of cylinders.">}}

 ```r
 # It's modifiable (we can add a theme after the fact)